mainmatter/ember-simple-auth/README.md

 __Ember Simple Auth comes with a
 [dummy app](tests/dummy)
-that implementes a complete auth solution__ including authentication against the application's own server as well as Facebook, authorization of Ember Data requests and error handling. __Check out that dummy app for reference.__ To start it, run
+that implements a complete auth solution__ including authentication against the application's own server as well as Facebook, authorization of Ember Data requests and error handling. __Check out that dummy app for reference.__ To start it, run